hatemile/hatemile-for-ruby/README.md

 1. Instanciate a new object with HTMLDOMParser interface, setting the HTML code;
 2. Instanciate a new Configuration object;
-3. Instanciate a new object with AccessibleForm, AccessibleImage, AccessibleNavigation, AccessibleTable, AccessibleEvent or AccessibleSelector interface and call yours methods;
+3. Instanciate a new object with AccessibleForm, AccessibleImage, AccessibleNavigation, AccessibleTable or AccessibleEvent interface and call yours methods;
 4. Get the HTML code of object with HTMLDOMParser interface.

 ## Example